 But isn’t it sad that the current generation laments how wasteful we old folks were just because we didn’t have the ‘green thing’ back then?

-I realize this is simplistic as all get out, but it does make a point or two.
-I will end this by nominating the leaf-blower as the most costly and redundant of all the “energy saving” devices: it creates noise pollution, air pollution, uses up fossil fuels for an unnecessary task, and doesn’t do anything but move the leaves from one place to another, only to leave them there to be blown back by the next wind!
+I realize this is simple as all get out, but it does make a point or two.
+I will end this by nominating the leaf-blower as the most costly and redundant of all the “energy saving” devices: it creates noise pollution, air pollution, and uses up fossil fuels.

-Plus, it takes work away from people: instead of one man with a blower several men would be required to actually rake and collect the leaves . . .
+Plus, it takes work away from people: instead of one man with a blower, several men would be required to actually rake and collect the leaves.
+That is, raking leaves creates jobs!